 Our customers make us who we are and empower us to make a difference, the collaborations we create with them are vital, as such “Co” keeps us humble and reminds us daily that cooperation with our customers is what drives our success.

 Trees are what we do, and we wanted that to be apparent in our title at a glance.
-Its not just any trees though, we have a deep knowledge and understanding of what we do, and we have chosen to plant trees which make the most impact to the environment whilst balancing other factors such as soil types, robustness, grow-rate, availability and more.
-We are outdoor people and you may come across us on our land from time to time, enjoying downtime with our families.
+Its not just any trees though, we have a deep knowledge and understanding of what we do, and we have chosen to plant trees that make the most impact to the environment whilst balancing other factors such as soil types, robustness, grow-rate, availability and more.

-Finally “Treetment” which is a little play on the word treatment.
-Our earth is undergoing a change in its climate and whatever train of thought our customers have on this topic, its clear that our temperatures and weather patterns are undergoing change.
-We believe that humans can contribute towards improving climate change by reducing the carbon dioxide quantity in the air.
-As such, we see our work as a kind-of ‘treatment’ for the poorly earth.
+Finally “Treetment” which is a little play on the word ‘treatment’.
+Our earth is undergoing a change in its climate and whatever train of thought our customers have on this topic, its clear that our temperatures and weather patterns are changing.
+Individuals can contribute towards improving climate change by reducing the carbon dioxide quantity in the air.
+As such, we see our work as a kind-of ‘treatment’ for the poor earth.

 We are under no delusions that we can fix the world’s problems with a few acres of trees and a smile, but we wholeheartedly believe that our work will play a beneficial part in combatting the climate crisis for all of our futures.